TheDidEv/Blockchain-lern/1/README.md

 npm run test
 ```

-- Install wallet provider truffle(used on Deploy.js)
+- Install wallet provider truffle(used on Deploy.js) - Use it to sign transactions for addresses derived from a 12-word mnemonic.

 ```bash
 npm i @truffle/hdwallet-provider